Arthurfert/MCP-server/README.md

 # MCP Server

-A Model Context Protocol (MCP) server implemented in Rust.
+A Model Context Protocol (MCP) server collection, implemented in Rust.

 ## Description

-This project implements an MCP server that allows you to expose tools, resources, or other standardized features via the MCP protocol.
+This project implements a MCP server collection that allows you to expose tools, resources, or other standardized features via the MCP protocol.

 ## Prerequisites